-Through the NITV and Imparja television networks, Aboriginal community radio stations and newspapers, we deliver messages to connect with our audience.
+Through the NITV and Imparja television networks, Aboriginal community radio stations and newspapers, we deliver road safety messages to connect with Aboriginal people.
 Our overall safety message, 'Bring The Mob Home Safely', is linked to many of our campaigns.

-Since 2013, we have supported more than 21 community events where we promoted road safety, driver licensing and Aboriginal employment opportunities.
-We also sponsored the Saltwater-Freshwater Festival at Taree and Kempsey.
+Each year, we support many community events where we promote road safety, driver licensing and Aboriginal employment opportunities.

-Western Region (from Lithgow, north to Moree, west to Tibooburra and Broken Hill)
+West Region (includes Lithgow, north to Moree, west to Tibooburra and Broken Hill)

 Phone (02) 6861 1657

-South West Region (includes Young, Yass and south to the border, west past Hay and Balranald)
+South Region (includes Young, Yass and south to the border, west past Hay and Balranald)

-Hunter Region (from Gosford north to Taree, inland past Scone and Cessnock)
+North Region (includes Gosford north to Taree, inland past Scone and Cessnock)